Spain: Liberalism and nation state

 In the late 19th century nationalist movements arose in the Philippines and Cuba.
 In 1895 and 1896 the Cuban War of Independence and the Philippine Revolution broke out and eventually the United States became involved.
-The Spanish–American War was fought in the spring of 1898 and resulted in Spain losing the last of its once vast colonial empire outside of North Africa.
-El Desastre (the Disaster), as the war became known in Spain, gave added impetus to the Generation of '98 who were analyzing the country.

-Although the period around the turn of the century was one of increasing prosperity, the 20th century brought little social peace; Spain played a minor part in the scramble for Africa, with the colonisation of Western Sahara, Spanish Morocco and Spanish Guinea.
+The Spanish–American War was fought from April to August 1898 and resulted in Spain losing the last of its once vast colonial empire outside of North Africa.
+El Desastre (the Disaster), as the war became known in Spain, gave added impetus to the Generation of '98.
+Although the period around the turn of the century was one of increasing prosperity, the 20th century brought little social peace.
+Spain played a minor part in the scramble for Africa.
 It remained neutral during World War I. The heavy losses suffered by the colonial troops in conflicts in northern Morocco against Riffians forces brought discredit to the government and undermined the monarchy.

-Industrialisation, the development of railways and incipient capitalism developed in several areas of the country, particularly in Barcelona, as well as Labour movement and socialist and anarchist ideas.
-The 1888 Barcelona Universal Exposition and the 1870 Barcelona Labour Congress are good examples of this.
+Industrialisation, the development of railways and incipient capitalism developed in several areas of the country, particularly in Barcelona, as well as labour movement and socialist and anarchist ideas.
+The 1870 Barcelona Workers' Congress and the 1888 Barcelona Universal Exposition are good examples of this.
 In 1879, the Spanish Socialist Workers' Party was founded.
 A trade union linked to this party, Unión General de Trabajadores, was founded in 1888.
-In the anarcho-sindicalist trend of the labour movement in Spain, Confederación Nacional del Trabajo was founded in 1910 and Federación Anarquista Ibérica in 1927.

-Catalanism and Vasquism, alongside other nationalisms and regionalisms in Spain, arose in that period, being the Basque Nationalist Party formed in 1895 and Regionalist League of Catalonia in 1901.
+In the anarcho-syndicalist trend of the labour movement in Spain, Confederación Nacional del Trabajo was founded in 1910 and Federación Anarquista Ibérica in 1927.
+Catalanism and Vasquism, alongside other nationalisms and regionalisms in Spain, arose in that period: the Basque Nationalist Party formed in 1895 and Regionalist League of Catalonia in 1901.
 Political corruption and repression weakened the democratic system of the constitutional monarchy of a two-parties system.
 The July 1909 Tragic Week events and repression exemplified the social instability of the time.
 The La Canadiense strike in 1919 led to the first law limiting the working day to eight hours.